DanPurdy/consent-manager/README.md

       ' ',
       React.createElement(
         'a',
+        {
-        { href: '/docs/legal/website-data-collection-policy/', target: '_blank' },
+          href: '/docs/legal/website-data-collection-policy/',
+          target: '_blank',
+        },
-        'Website Data Collection Policy'
+        'Website Data Collection Policy',
       ),
-      '.'
-    )
+      '.',
+    );
+    var bannerSettingsButtonContent =
-    var bannerSubContent = 'You can change your preferences at any time.' var preferencesDialogTitle = 'Website Data Collection Preferences' var preferencesDialogContent =
+      'You can change your preferences at any time.';
+    var preferencesDialogTitle = 'Website Data Collection Preferences';
+    var preferencesDialogContent =
-      'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent =
+      'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.';
+    var cancelDialogTitle = 'Are you sure you want to cancel?';
+    var cancelDialogContent =
       'Your preferences have not been saved.
-By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'
+By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.';

     return {
       container: '#target-container',
       writeKey: '<your-segment-write-key>',
       shouldRequireConsent: inEU,
       bannerContent: bannerContent,
-      bannerSubContent: bannerSubContent,
+      bannerSettingsButtonContent: bannerSettingsButtonContent,
       preferencesDialogTitle: preferencesDialogTitle,
       preferencesDialogContent: preferencesDialogContent,
       cancelDialogTitle: cancelDialogTitle,
-      cancelDialogContent: cancelDialogContent
+      cancelDialogContent: cancelDialogContent,
-    }
-  }
+    };
+  };
 </script>

 <script